Pennsic Performing Arts

 performances on both of our stages while you are here.

 Schedule of Performances

-Thing to look up performances
+or use the online Thing to look up performances

 and create your own personal calendar of events you want to attend.

 The schedule of Performing Arts events will be listed in the Pennsic Event Guide.

 Any changes to the schedule will be listed daily on the Performing Arts marquee and in the Pennsic Independent newspaper.

 Performers: We are still accepting performance requests, in case of any late or emergency cancellations.

 Performers can be found at our two dedicated performance spaces:

 The Performing Arts Tent has facilities for performers, including a stage, lighting, and backstage area,